bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md

 * Once the Bitmark Certificate is converted into shares, it can no longer be transferred any more, though the shares can be granted or swapped.
 The provenance of the bitmark is concluded.

-* All of the created shares are alocated to the owner.
+* All of the created shares are allocated to the owner.

 * A share creation transaction costs 0.002 LTC or 0.0002 BTC as the transaction fee.